ryanechternacht/email-problem/README.md

 ### v1

 The first version of the problem was completed with transducers and tested using datasets generated from the specs provided.
-These are found in the `run-simple` function in `ladders.clj` and `process_emails.clj` file.
+These are found in the `run-simple` function in `core.clj` and `process_emails.clj` file.

 This version loads a file of emails, runs them through the transducer chain, and spits out the result.
 Tests were written for this as well.